-This pre-condition, however, has long been discredited by the federal courts.
-For example, the 5th Circuit Court of Appeals has stated: “Working for or receiving a grant from [an agency], or co-authoring a paper with a person affiliated with the department, does not impair a scientist’s ability to provide technical, scientific peer review of a study sponsored by . . . one of its agencies.”
+Federal courts have long discredited this interpretation of a conflict of interest.
+For example, the Fifth Circuit Court of Appeals stated: “Working for or receiving a grant from [an agency], or co-authoring a paper with a person affiliated with the department, does not impair a scientist’s ability to provide technical, scientific peer review of a study sponsored by . . . one of its agencies.”
 Cargill, Inc., v.
 United States, 173 F. 3d 323, 339 (1999).

 As a result of the new directive, membership of these committees has changed dramatically.
 The Union of Concerned Scientists reports that since 2017, the proportion of leading academics on the Science Advisory Board has fallen from 79% to 47% and the proportion of industry-employed scientists has risen from 6% to 22%.